bpan-org/bpan/ReadMe.md

 It does 3 big things for you and your Bash code:

-* Find/install CLI programs/libaries written in Bash
+* Find/install CLI apps/programs/libaries written in Bash
 * Install, manage, bundle Bash deps for a project
-* Register and publish Bash packages that you make
+* Publish Bash packages that you make

 ## Installation